nanifour/playlist-share/README.md

-# playlist-share
+# Playlist Share 🎧

+Share your playlist song between Apple Music and Spotify.

-Practice with Spotify API
+Practice with Spotify API.